-Do not park or idle your vehicle over dry leaves or dry grass or other combustible material.
-The regeneration process requires very high exhaust gas temperatures and the exhaust will radiate a considerable amount of heat during and after regeneration, and after you have switched the engine off.
+Do not park or idle your vehicle over dry leaves, dry grass or other combustible materials.
+The DPF regeneration process creates very high exhaust gas temperatures and the exhaust will radiate a considerable amount of heat during and after DPF regeneration, and after you have switched the engine off.
 This is a potential fire hazard.